 With two colleagues from that company, I left to found Mobalean in 2009.
 Using our knowledge about the Japanese mobile ecosystem we picked up at our previous company, we helped international companies expand their mobile presence in Japan.

 What started out as a side-project at mobalean became Doorkeeper, which has become one of Japan's major platforms for events.
-In June 2013, I spun it out into a separate company, Doorkeeper Inc, and have left mobalean to work on Doorkeeper full time.
+In June 2013, I spun it out into a separate company, Doorkeeper Inc, and left mobalean to work on Doorkeeper full time.
+In September 2021, I sold my stake in Doorkeeper.

 Since 2010, I've been writing about my life as a developer in Japan.
 Over the years, it's attracted questions about how to find a job as a developer in Japan.
 As I've wrote more articles on the topic, I got more questions, and slowly I've built up an audience of developers working or looking for work in Japan.